-The Tao-Massage was developed in the 1980s by Stephen Russell (United Kingdom) and Jürgen Kolb (Germany).
-Taoist and Tantric philosophy and concepts, meditation practices, Prana or Qi Energy flow, Meridian theory, Yin-Yang and Wu Wei play an import role in this full body massage modality.
+The Tao-Massage (also written Tao Massage) was developed in the 1980s by Stephen Russell (United Kingdom) and Jürgen Kolb (Germany).
+Taoist and Tantric philosophy and concepts, meditation practices, Prana or Qi Energy flow, Meridian theory, Yin-Yang, and Wu Wei play an import role in this full body massage modality.

 Take note that, although there are obvious similarities, the Tao-Massage shouldn’t be confused with the Taoist Erotic Massage developed by Joseph Kramer, which sometimes is also called Tao Massage.

 Like the Tantra Massage, the Tao-Massage is a sensual holistic full-body massage, which includes massaging the genitals.
 Nevertheless, erogenous and pleasure zones are not given special attention, they are seen as a natural part of the rest of the body.
-Sexual stimulation or achieving an orgasm is not the goal of the massage.
+Sexual stimulation or achieving an orgasm is not the goal of this massage treatment.

-The massage is given unclothed, on a massage mat on the floor or on a massage table, and typically applies some massage oil.
+The massage is given unclothed, on a massage mat on the floor or on a massage table, and the therapist typically uses some massage oil.
 Mind that the Tao-Massage is a structured massage, given in a very precise order with certain predefined steps and sequences.